Removing the Bread Saw Guard

 10. What if tarnish or rust develops on my XL blade?

 Regardless of cleaning technique and frequency some tarnishing / rust spots may appear over time due to moisture in the air.
 This is the unfortunate downside of carbon steel blades.
 The upside is that carbon steel can tackle much tougher crusts and stay sharp a lot longer than stainless steel.
 Cleaning the blade with vinegar instead of water is a great way of avoiding rust and can even remove rust.
-You could also initially clean the blade with soap and water and then wipe it down with vinegar afterwards.
 If a blade does rust or tarnish over time for whatever reason and vinegar can not remove the build up, a metal polish like Brasso or Silvo on a thick cleaning pad can be used.

 11. How long will my JonoKnife stay sharp?